mmeka/Linux/README.md

 This touch command updates the last modified date. helps in force backup.

 # File system navigation
+Ext4 - is the de facto choice for the file system.
+Use "Directory" instead of "Folder"
 Backslash(\) is the escape character.
 Use backslash before a space with directory name.
 > cd -   ( to go back to previous visited directory)
 > cd ~ (home directory)